Recruitment in the British Army: Present day

-The current strength of the British army is approximately 102,000 regular personnel.
-The Army mainly recruits within the United Kingdom, and normally has a recruitment target of around 25,000 soldiers per year.
-Low unemployment in Britain has resulted in the Army having difficulty in meeting its target, and in the early years of the 21st century there has been a marked increase in the number of recruits from mostly Commonwealth countries.
+At the turn of the 21st century, the British army numbered about 102,000 regular personnel, with about 25,000 recruits per year, mainly from the United Kingdom.
+The Army missed its recruitment targets in the 2010s, despite raising the number of recruits from Commonwealth countries.
+The Army was shrunk to 82,000 in 2015, 82,000 in 2021, and about 72,000 thereafter.

 The minimum recruitment age is 16 years, after the end of GCSEs, although soldiers may not serve on operations below 18 years.
 As of November 2018, the maximum age to enlist as a Regular soldier is 35 years and 6 months, and for Reserve soldiers, the maximum age is 49.
 For those entering as commissioned officers, the maximum age is 29.
 The normal term of engagement is 22 years; and, once enlisted, soldiers are not normally permitted to leave until they have served at least four years.
 Soldiers are now enlisted on a 24-year engagement known as versatile engagement (VEng).
 After 22 years service a soldier may be offered a 2-year extension.
 After the 2 years, the soldier or officer may be offered a further 2 years service and thereafter until they reach 55 years of age.